 There are a variety of other programs available for specific situations.
 If your system does not have an always-on network connection, you may be interested in rasdial.exe for automating dialup connections.
 Users who frequently change their network configuration can script these changes with netsh.exe.
 For proxy users, the open source NTLM Authorization Proxy Server or the no-charge Hummingbird SOCKS Proxy may allow you to use Cygwin network programs in your environment.

-different.
-By default, Cygwin does not create symlinks as .lnk files,
+By default, Cygwin does not create symlinks as .lnk files, but there's an

 These symlink .lnk files are compatible with Windows-created .lnk files,

 but they are still different.
 They do not include much of the information